-This week, when fact checking a chapter from the epic new history being written about the James family where Dr. Samuel Evans James and John E. Miles both appear, Russell Hatter offered us this photo from the archives of his Frankfort Heritage Press.
+This week, when fact-checking a chapter from the epic new history being written about the James family where Dr. Samuel Evans James and John E. Miles both appear, Russell Hatter offered us this photo from the archives of his Frankfort Heritage Press.
 The image of the building owned by Dr. James in Frankfort, Kentucky in which Miles operated a flour store formerly was donated by Steve Moore and has never been made public before.

-To the left of the John E. Miles Flour Store is a plaque that says, “Dr. S. E. James, Entrance Upstairs. “
+To the left of the John E. Miles, Flour Store is a plaque that says, “Dr. S. E. James, Entrance Upstairs. “

 This building stood on St. Clair St., in Frankfort opposite the Franklin County Courthouse.
-As Dr. James conducted his medical practice, across the street his father, the eminent jurist Judge Andrew Jackson “A. J.” James practiced law as lawyer, Commonwealth Attorney General, and judge.
+As Dr. James conducted his medical practice, across the street his father, the eminent jurist Judge Andrew Jackson “A. J.” James practiced law as a lawyer, Commonwealth Attorney General, and judge.
 This building was torn down about 1900.

-John E. Miles was distantly related to the James through his wife, Annie Hawkins.
+John E. Miles was distantly related to James through his wife, Annie Hawkins.
 The James, Hawkins, & Miles descendants share many common ancestors in colonial Virginia, among the Dabney, Strother, Keith, Willis, Thornton, & Randolph families.